14 Minute Read

 Yes!
 If you don’t have a credit score, that doesn’t disqualify you from getting a mortgage.
 No credit score is not the same thing as a low credit score.
 Low credit means you don’t repay debt well.
 No credit means you’ve been out of debt, and you haven’t relied on credit cards or other kinds of loans to make any purchases—a great place to be.

-When you don’t have a credit score, you’ll need a lender like Churchill Mortgage who does manual underwriting.
+When you don’t have a credit score, you’ll need a lender who does manual underwriting.
 Manual underwriting means a lender looks closely at your history in paying rent, income, and monthly bills like your utilities or cell phone.
 This will help them determine if they can safely lend you money.

 3. Gather Your Documents